ashepherd/film-journal/_drafts/xmas/2023/2023-12-07-2023-xmas-challenge-favorite-santa.md

 #### What's Aged the Worst?

-Cornelia, our tiny little heroine, is defending Santa and his toys to some snotty girls in a ballet class, and Girl #2 says, "My parents gave me a doll where she says whole sentences on a cassette. "
+Cornelia, our tiny little heroine, is defending Santa and his toys to some snotty girls in a ballet class, and Girl #2 says, "**My parents gave me a doll where she says whole sentences on a cassette.**"

 ## Credits